bagder/http3-explained/en/criticism.md

 TLS usage of the world has had a longer time to mature, improve and get hardware assistance.

 There are reasons to expect this to improve over time.
-The question is by how much and how much this extra CPU usage will hurt deployers.
+The question is how much this extra CPU usage will hurt deployers.

 ## This is just Google